cldf/linglit/README.md

 ...
 ```

-Using the `--bibtex` optin will print out the bibliography formatted in BibTeX:
+Using the `--bibtex` option will print out the bibliography formatted in BibTeX:
 ```shell
 $ linglit bib glossa ../../cldf_datasets/imtvault/raw/glossa/ 6371 --bibtex
 @article{glossa6371:B1,